-Sixth, seventh, and eighth graders in the eight-week medical research intensive (affectionately called "CHOPsuey") are scheduled to meet with a variety of CHOP researchers to learn about their work and the medical breakthroughs that they have made – and that are on the horizon.
+Sixth, seventh, and eighth graders in the eight-week medical research intensive (affectionately called "CHOPsuey") have been meeting with CHOP researchers to learn about their work and the medical breakthroughs that they have made – and that are on the horizon.

-Here's what is on the syllabus thus far for January – all these activities will take place at the Roberts Center.
+Here's what was on the syllabus thus far for January – all these activities will take place at the Roberts Center.

-- Ashley Zitter, clinical research coordinator and part of the STEM group, will talk to the students about how she uses virtual reality in research.
-She will do a virtual reality demonstration and then let the students try it out themselves!
+- Ashley Zitter, clinical research coordinator and part of the STEM group, talked to the students about how she uses virtual reality in research.
+She did a virtual reality demonstration and then let the students try it out themselves!

-- David Garbe, Outreach Educator with the Pennsylvania Society for Biomedical Research, is very excited about speaking about animals in research (with some lab activities in mind - using flies, daphnia, or zebrafish).
-He plans to give an interactive presentation describing careers in biomedical sciences, share some new and exciting research, and explain why scientists work with animals.
+- David Garbe, Outreach Educator with the Pennsylvania Society for Biomedical Research, presented about animals in research (with some lab activities in mind - using flies, daphnia, or zebrafish).
+He gave an interactive presentation describing careers in biomedical sciences, shared some new and exciting research, and explained why scientists work with animals.

-- CHOP's CIRP team (Center for Injury Research and Prevention) looks forward to having the students get hands-on experience with driving simulators and eye trackers.
+- CHOP's CIRP team (Center for Injury Research and Prevention) gave the students get hands-on experience with driving simulators and eye trackers.

 Plans for February are not fully worked out, but students will have the opportunity to work with researchers from CHOP's Center for Autism and Vaccine Education Center.